Gold falls as commodity index rebalancing sparks selling pressure

 "Gold and silver remain under pressure as the annual commodity-index rebalancing gets underway.
 Over the next five days, COMEX futures could see selling in the region of $6 to $7 billion in each metal," said Ole Hansen, head of commodity strategy at Saxo Bank.

-The annual Bloomberg Commodity Index rebalancing aims to keep the index aligned with the current state of the global commodity market.
-This year's window runs from January 9-15.
+The annual Bloomberg Commodity Index rebalancing, designed to keep the index aligned with the current state of the global commodity market, begins this week.

 "(The U.S.-Venezuela conflict) added a small georisk premium at the beginning of the week which is now deflating as the attention turns to the rebalancing," Hansen added.